bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 than the baseline point multiplication algorithm from above.
 In its description we make use of constants listed in the appendix.

-Next, we describe the different pieces that are necessary by the algorithm: point representations and explicit formulas, table precomputation, scalar decomposition and scalar recoding.
-Then, we describe how these are put together to compute the point multiplication.
+We describe the different pieces that are necessary by the algorithm: point representations and explicit formulas, table precomputation, scalar decomposition and scalar recoding.
+We then describe how these are put together to compute the point multiplication.

 ### Alternative Point Representations and Addition Laws

-We use projective coordinates based on extended twisted Edwards coordinates [TwistedRevisited]: the projective tuple (X, Y, Z, T) with Z != 0 and T = X * Y/Z corresponds to a point (x, y) satisfying x = X/Z and y = Y/Z. The point at infinity is (0,1,1).
-The following variants are used in the optimized scalar multiplication algorithm in order to save computations: point representation R1 is given by (X,Y,Z,Ta,Tb), where T=Ta*Tb; representation R2 is (N, D, E, F) = (X+Y,Y-X,2Z,2dT); representation R3 is (N, D, Z, T) = (X+Y,Y-X,Z,T); and representation R4 is (X,Y,Z).
+We use coordinates based on extended twisted Edwards coordinates
+[TwistedRevisited]: the projective tuple (X, Y, Z, T) with Z != 0 and T = X * Y/Z corresponds to a point (x, y) satisfying x = X/Z and y = Y/Z. The point at infinity is (0,1,1).
+The following variants are used in the optimized scalar multiplication algorithm in order to save
+computations: point representation R1 is given by (X,Y,Z,Ta,Tb), where T=Ta*Tb; representation R2 is (N, D, E, F) = (X+Y,Y-X,2Z,2dT);
+representation R3 is (N, D, Z, T) = (X+Y,Y-X,Z,T); and representation R4 is (X,Y,Z).

 A point doubling (DBL) takes an R4 point and produces an R1 point.
 For addition, we first define ADD_core that takes an R2 and R3 point and produces an R1 point.
-Then, a point addition (ADD), which takes an R1 and R2 point as inputs, first converts the R1 point to R3 and then executes ADD_core.
-Exposing these operations and the multiple representations helps save time during table precomputation and the actual point multiplication.
+Then, a point addition (ADD), which takes an R1 and R2 point as inputs, converts the R1 point to R3, and then executes ADD_core.
+Exposing these operations and the multiple representations helps save time during table precomputation and the actual point multiplication by avoiding redundant computations.
 Conversion between point representations is straightforward.

 Below, we list the explicit formulas for the required point operations.
 These formulas were adapted